 Some of these terms describe popular styles of architecture.
 Others describe specific terms that you may recognize but did not know what the design element was called.
 Though this is not a conclusive list, it is a great range of terms that might open you up to new styles and concepts related to architecture.
 Keep reading to see how many terms you recognize!

-Here are 100 architecture terms that will help you describe buildings better!
+Here are over 100 architecture terms that will help you describe buildings better!

 An amphitheater is a building type popularly used in Greek and Roman architecture.
 Amphitheaters are typically designed with a circular floor plan where the base acts as a stage area and seating is provided radially around the stage moving upwards.
 Amphitheaters are typically used for plays, sporting tournaments, or other events.